How to Read Your Massachusetts Car Accident Crash Report

 Second Page: Witnesses, Property Damage, and Commercial Information

-These sections are only filled out if there were witnesses, non-vehicle property damage, or if a commercial vehicle was involved in the crash.
+These sections are only filled out if witnesses, non-vehicle property damage, or a commercial vehicle were involved in the crash.
 The details of the above information will be listed in this area.

 Third Page

-The final page of the document duplicates the majority of the information found on the initial page.
+The document’s final page duplicates most of the information found on the initial page.
 This page exists so a police officer could provide it to you if they created the report while at the scene of the accident.
-This means that you immediately have some of the information in the report and can update or contest it if it needs modifications.
+This means you immediately have some information in the report and can update or contest it if it needs modifications.

 If you have been handed this page while you are still at the accident scene, you should ask to compare it to the first page of the report to ensure that the information on it was properly duplicated.
 If there are any mistakes, point them out before the officer leaves.